The-Document-Warehouse-Namibia/VaultExtensionMethods/README.md

 # M-Files Vault Extension Methods

-This repository contains a set of VBScript utility methods designed to facilitate interaction with M-Files objects.
+This repository contains VBScript utility methods for interacting with M-Files objects, eliminating the need to redefine common functions in vault scripts.